Regular clinics are held each week. Patients are seen by the midwife at the clinics by appointment and also by the doctors during surgery hours.

 A seasonal influenza vaccination is particularly recommended for patients with heart, lung or kidney disease, diabetes, pregnant, immunosuppression, carers and residents of nursing and rest homes, and all patients over 65 years old.

-Please check our website or contact your usual surgery in September for details of the vaccination dates and to make an appointment.
+Please check our website or contact the practice in September for details of the vaccination dates and to make an appointment.

 Mental Health Services